-We combined the simple paper cut activity with the super-saturated color of a crayon and watercolor resist.
-Oh, and we did this on a big scale, but you can do this small scale if you like.
-Or maybe even all different sizes.
+We combined the simple paper cut activity with the super-saturated color of a crayon and watercolor resist art.
+Oh, and we did this on a big scale, but you can do this small scale if you like, either with cheap paper plates or smaller circles of posterboard.

 - White poster board*

 - Crayons (we used these crayon sticks)

 *I cut a couple of circles each out of large pieces of white poster board, but you could do this on a smaller scale if you like with paper plates, watercolor paper, or card stock.